thisisWooyeol/HRSBench/README.md

 And there are also mysteriously missing prompts in `*.p` pickle files, last lines for all datasets.
 Therefore, 2,990/896/423/483 unique prompts can be evaluated.

-# FIXME

-- [ ] tags handling of HRS dataset for tag based Attention Modulation
-- [ ] replace underbar to space in HRS dataset-phrases

 # How to evaluate